-My most productive time is between 9.30 AM until 3 PM.
+My most productive time is between 9.30 AM and 3 PM.

 But as a stay home mom, those hours are the peak hours at the house.
 So I have to find another productive time.

 Then I come with a time when everybody in my house already sleeps.
-For me personally, I found this time slot is much better than super early in the morning.
+I found this time slot is much better than super early in the morning.

-10 or 11 PM until 12 or 1 AM is another productive time of mine in the day, outside the hours that I mentioned before.
+10 or 11 PM until 12 or 1 AM is another productive time of mine in the day.

 It's not much, but I can be super focused in that time zone.